Aveda Men Pure-Formance Dual Action Aftershave Review

 Review

-Results you may expect from using Aveda Men Pure-Formance Dual Action Aftershave:
+Does Aveda Men Pure-Formance Dual Action Aftershave Work?

 • Intense moisturizing.
 It has a moisturizing rating of 8.0 out of 10.

-Intensely moisturizing: Aveda Men Pure-Formance Dual Action Aftershave has a moisturizing rating of 8.0 out of 10.
+According to CreamScan analysis, Aveda Men Pure-Formance Dual Action Aftershave is intensely moisturizing, with a moisturizing rating of 8.0 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a very high humectancy of 9.5 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈6.0%) and Betaine (est. ≈2.0%), and a high occlusivity of 6.4 out of 10, mainly due to the significant content of Caprylic/Capric Triglyceride (est. ≈9.0%) and Dimethicone (est. ≈2.5%).